 I have always used only vegetable oils to make soap.
 However I spotted lard for sale at a store near my house recently and so I decided to try something new.
 Lard is available to everyone, it is very inexpensive (under $4 for 40 ounces or free in some instances) and it is one of the things soap used to be commonly made from.
 This History of Soap Timeline gives more details about how different cultures made soap in the past.
 Western Europeans usually had cast off animal fats to use for their soap making.
 Mediterranean countries with ample olive oil developed the Castile soap, and so on.
 It is an interesting read and made me think about giving a nod to my English and Irish ancestors by making a fat-based soap.

 Some people will shy away from animal-based soap because of their personal beliefs, while other people regard using lard as an efficient way to use every part of the animal.
-There is a very informative and civilized discussion on the topic on this Candle and Soap Making Forum.
+For an alternative soap recipe follow Honey and Beeswax Soap Recipe.

 - 25 ounces lard (called manteca if you are at Mexican grocery store.)